 - EU/EEA citizens and applicants from Russia, Ukraine, Georgia and Kazakhstan:

 Deadline for submitting your application: 1 July 2020

 Deadline for sending your documents by post: 15 July 2020

-- Finnish and Latvian citizens who have obtained general secondary education in Finland or Latvia for Bachelor level programmes (except Audiovisual Media BA):
+- Finnish, Latvian and Lithuanian citizens who have obtained general secondary education in Finland, Latvia or Lithuania for Bachelor level programmes (except Audiovisual Media BA):

 Deadline for submitting your application: 5 August 2020